HolyBlackCat/quasi-msys2/README.md

     While using MSYS2 GCC makes some sense if you prefer GCC over Clang, using MSYS2 Clang is completely pointless, since a native Clang will do the same thing but faster.

-  * Cross-compile libraries using Autotools and CMake.
+  * Cross-compile stuff using Autotools and CMake.

     Autotools (aka `./configure && make`) should work out of the box.